peaqnetwork/peaq-network-scan/README.md

 - install dependencies `npm install`
 - start project `npm start`

-Project should be running on http://localhost:3000 or the next available subsequent port number
+Project should be running on http://localhost:3000 or the next available subsequent port number.

 ## Production build